SUSE/catapult/README.md

     $> make all

-This will start a local [Kind](https://github.com/kubernetes-sigs/kind) cluster and deploy scf on top of it.
+This will start a local [Kind](https://github.com/kubernetes-sigs/kind) cluster and deploy kubecf on top of it.
 Remove everything with `make clean`.

 Next, check the [First steps wiki page](https://github.com/SUSE/catapult/wiki/First-steps) or do: